maxtoroq/maxtoroq.github.io/XCST/index.md

 ### #2.
 Markup is code

 Razor treats markup as text that outputs unchanged.
-In XCST, elements, attributes and text is compiled to method calls.
+In XCST, elements, attributes and text are compiled to method calls.
 Serialization (the generation of text) occurs at runtime.
 This has several benefits:

 - One source code, multiple outputs (XML, HTML, XML, text)
 - White space control (indentation)